Richard Holbrooke is former U.S. Permanent Representative to the United Nations.

 As it turns out -- and as many historians knew all along -- the United States always had a foreign policy, with underlying themes and motives that grew organically out of the domestic American experience.
 American foreign policy did not start in 1945, or even 1917.
 A central political struggle between John Adams and Thomas Jefferson concerned relations with Britain and France, as both David McCullough and Joseph Ellis reminded us.
 There had been the Monroe Doctrine, the Spanish-American War, several near-wars with the British, the annexation of Hawaii, the conquest of the Philippines, the Open Door policy toward China, and much more.
 To be sure, these events were all part of any basic American history course.
 But too few Americans study history, and in any case, these events were usually presented merely as a sideshow to the grand sweep of America's domestic history.

 Now a number of new books and studies have started to reexamine American foreign policy within a more historical framework.
-By looking at American history
+By looking at American history and events prior to and outside the mainstream of the Cold War, these works are beginning to help Americans rethink the complexity of the national experience outside their own borders.

 - Full website and iPad access